isomerpages/moe-tanjongkatongsec/_sec-1-2024/Financial Assistance (FAS) Application.md

 **Note:**

 i.
-If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries.
+If your child is a ComCare recipient, you do not need to submit the application form for MOE FAS as MOE FAS will be auto granted to ComCare beneficiaries.  <br>
 ii.
-School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.
+School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.  <br>
 iii.
-Please prepare all softcopy supporting documents in advance.
+Please prepare all softcopy supporting documents in advance. <br>

 **School reserves the rights to request for any other documents as and when required for the purpose of verifying the income and other status.**